-While we expect the positive, broad-based momentum across our portfolio to continue in the third and fourth quarters of 2021, we will continue deploying and applying the Fortive Business System to help drive near-term performance by actively managing our supply chain and continuing to collaborate with our customers and suppliers to minimize anticipated material and component delays and production and logistics disruptions.
-We expect these supply chain challenges and inflationary pressures will continue in the second half of 2021; however, we believe we will largely offset these costs with price increases and other countermeasures.
+While we expect the positive, broad-based momentum in demand across our portfolio to continue in the fourth quarter of 2021, we will continue deploying and applying the Fortive Business System to help drive near-term performance by actively managing our supply chain and continuing to collaborate with our customers and suppliers to minimize anticipated material and component delays and production and logistics disruptions.
+We expect these supply chain challenges and inflationary pressures will continue during the fourth quarter of 2021; however, we believe we will largely offset these inflationary cost pressures with price increases and other countermeasures.

 Additionally, we are monitoring the risks of new COVID-19 variants which may be more contagious or severe, or less responsive to treatment and vaccines, and may impact the rate that virus control measures ease or become more restrictive, which could impact our future results.
+Further, we are monitoring the impact of vaccine mandates, including the Executive Order, on our workforce, supply chain, and global manufacturing capacity.

-We are also continuing to monitor any escalation of geopolitical uncertainties related to governmental policies toward international trade, monetary and fiscal policies, relations between the U.S. and China, and we are continuing to evaluate the impacts of the American Rescue Plan Act of 2021 on our business and the potential impacts of various investment and taxation policy initiatives in the United States and by the Organisation for Economic Co-operation and Development.
+We are also continuing to monitor any escalation of geopolitical uncertainties related to governmental policies toward international trade, monetary and fiscal policies, relations between the U.S. and China, and we are continuing to evaluate the impacts of proposed and recently enacted legislation on our business and the potential impacts of various investment and taxation policy initiatives in the United States and by the Organisation for Economic Co-operation and Development.
 As of the filing date of this report, we are unable to quantify the anticipated impacts on our financial results for the year ending December 31, 2021, if any, and any impact in future periods, and will continue monitoring these developments.